Student Loan Scams: What Borrowers Should Watch For

 Scammers follow confusion.
 Verify before you pay.

 When student loan policies change — like the end of the SAVE Plan or new repayment rules — scammers take advantage of the confusion.
 They may contact you by phone, email, text, or social media pretending to be from the government, your loan servicer, or a "debt relief" company.
+Federal law prohibits companies from charging advance fees for student loan debt relief services before performing any work, but scammers ignore this law.

 Fake forgiveness and relief offers